varfco/help/en_US/export.index.md

 The basic command for the command line is this: `php artisan firefly-iii:export-data`.
 Again, without a date it will simply export all your transactions in a CSV file called `yyyy_mm_dd_transactions.csv` in your current directory.

 You can use the following options to expand the export.
-Note that some of these options may not yet work.

 * `--start=yyyy-mm-dd`.
 Start date of the export.
 * `--end=yyyy-mm-dd`.
 Start date of the export.
 * `--accounts=1,2,3,4`.
 Only include these asset accounts or liabilities in the export of transactions.
+Comma separated list of ID's.
 * `--export_directory=./`.
 Where to store the files.
 Must be writeable.
 Defaults to `./` (the current directory).